Strictly Come Dancing 2020 line-up | Meet Ranvir Singh - TheNewsTrace

 Partnered with: Giovanni Pernice

-Ranvir is one in all ITV’s most recognised presenters, not solely frequently fronting Good Morning Britain but in addition working as a aid newsreader on ITV Information and serving as an anchor for ITV’s Tonight.
+Ranvir is one among ITV’s most recognised presenters, not solely frequently fronting Good Morning Britain but additionally working as a aid newsreader on ITV Information and serving as an anchor for ITV’s Tonight.

-As well as, she has hosted a spread of primetime factual reveals, together with Actual Tales with Ranvir Singh, The Martin Lewis Cash Present and Eat, Store, Save whereas she has lately appeared as a panel member on Free Girls.
+As well as, she has hosted a variety of primetime factual reveals, together with Actual Tales with Ranvir Singh, The Martin Lewis Cash Present and Eat, Store, Save whereas she has just lately appeared as a panel member on Unfastened Girls.

-She is the most recent in an extended line of Good Morning Britain’ presenters to participate within the sequence, following the lead of colleagues comparable to Susanna Reid and Richard Arnold – who she says she’ll flip to for recommendation.
+She is the newest in a protracted line of Good Morning Britain’ presenters to participate within the collection, following the lead of colleagues similar to Susanna Reid and Richard Arnold – who she says she’ll flip to for recommendation.

 Add Comment